WGC Match Play

-The WGC Match Play, titled in later years as the WGC-Dell Technologies Match Play for sponsorship reasons, was a professional men's golf tournament that had been held since 1999.
+The WGC Match Play was a professional men's golf tournament that had been held from 1999 to 2023.
 It was the only one of the World Golf Championships to have been contested using the match play format.
 From 2016 until its final year in 2023, it was held at the Austin Country Club in Austin, Texas, United States.

-Previous names include WGC-Dell Match Play (2015), WGC-Cadillac Match Play (2014), WGC-Accenture Match Play Championship (2001–2013), and WGC-Andersen Consulting Match Play Championship (1999–2000).
+The event was known as WGC-Dell Technologies Match Play from 2017 to 2023.
+Previous names include WGC-Dell Match Play (2016), WGC-Cadillac Match Play (2015), WGC-Accenture Match Play Championship (2001–2014), and WGC-Andersen Consulting Match Play Championship (1999–2000).
 Before moving to Austin it had been hosted in Arizona eight times, California eight times, and Australia once.
 It is sanctioned and organized by the International Federation of PGA Tours and the prize money is official money on the PGA Tour, the European Tour and the Japan Golf Tour.
 Tiger Woods has the record number of wins with three.
 The winner receives a Wedgwood trophy named the Walter Hagen Cup.

 History

-Match Play tournaments before 1999
+Match play tournaments before 1999

 The match play format fell out of favor in professional individual golf tournaments with the growth of television.
 The two major match play tournaments in the pre TV era were the PGA Championship, which converted to stroke play format in 1958, and the British PGA Matchplay Championship which faced a slow decline after the introduction of the British PGA Championship in 1955 (which had a stroke play format), and eventually became defunct in 1979.
 Match play became mainly associated with amateur tournaments, and team tournaments such as the Ryder Cup.

 Despite not being popular with television companies, and often requiring more rounds to be played by a player than a stroke play event, the format was still respected as offering a different challenge than stroke play.
 At the end of the 1990s, there were two significant unofficial match play tournaments, the relatively new Andersen Consulting World Championship of Golf, which had a 32-man field with the finals played in Arizona, and the much older World Match Play Championship, which had a field of 16 players or less and was played in England.